-- Discuss matters concerning health, safety and welfare. - Review the impact of changes in regulations and the need for compliance. - Monitor the effectiveness of health and safety within the School. - Review accidents and near misses and discuss preventative measures. - Review, update and promote risk assessments. - Discuss health and safety training requirements for all School staff. - Monitor the implementation of professional advice. - Review the Safety Policies and Guidance and update them as required. - Assist in the development of safety rules and safe systems of work. - Monitor communication and publicity relating to health and safety in the workplace. - Encourage suggestions and reporting of defects by all members of staff.
+- Discuss matters concerning health, safety, and welfare. - Review the impact of changes in regulations and the need for compliance. - Monitor the effectiveness of health and safety within the School. - Review accidents and near misses and discuss preventative measures. - Review, update and promote risk assessments. - Discuss health and safety training requirements for all School staff. - Monitor the implementation of professional advice. - Review the Safety Policies and Guidance and update them as required. - Assist in the development of safety rules and safe systems of work. - Monitor communication and publicity relating to health and safety in the workplace. - Encourage suggestions and reporting of defects by all members of staff.

-Monitoring and Review of the School's Safety Policy
+Monitoring and Review of the Policy

-All employees will be expected to bring to the notice of the Director of Support Operations any area where the School's Policy on health, safety and welfare appears to be inadequate.
+All employees will be expected to bring to the notice of the Group Director of Operations & Estates any area where the School's Policy on health, safety and welfare appears to be inadequate.
 These suggestions will be considered.
-Where required the Group Health, Safety and Complinace Manager will be consulted.

-At twelve monthly intervals, or as and when legislation dictates, a review audit of the School's performance in accident prevention, compliance with the Policy, School procedures, training etc. will be carried out to establish areas where improvements could be made, and to review and, where necessary, revise the School's Health and Safety Policy.
+At twelve monthly intervals, or as and when legislation dictates, a review audit of the School's performance in accident prevention, compliance with the Policy, School procedures, training etc. will be carried out to establish areas where improvements could be made, and to review and, where necessary, revise the Health and Safety Policy.